 photo: Josh Renaud

 Helming highly collaborative processes with diverse and visionary artists, Deena leads in the direction of new ideas, creative options and, ultimately, towards action.
 Through strategic questioning of both form and content, Deena’s work aspires to create new vantage points for seeing and moving through the world.
-She cultivates community through the creation and presentation of theatrical events, with the audience experience at its core.
+She cultivates community through the creation and presentation of theatrical events, understanding the art of performance as a creative exchange of bold ideas and diverse experiences.

 From 2006 - 2009 she was co-curator and co-founder of Ad Nauseam Lyceum, a multi-arts collective dedicated to initiating collaborations between emerging visual, performance and media artists in New York.
 Enlivening dilapidated storefronts and abandoned buildings with unusual arts experiences, Ad Nauseam Lyceum created and curated ten multi-artist immersive installations in Harlem, Brooklyn and lower Manhattan.
 Over the course of three years, the collective brought together over 50 multi-disciplinary artists in large-scale creative collaboration.